MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-tables.md

 ## Bulk operations

-Often applications need to ingest large amount of data into Dataverse in a short amount of time which can be be processed later.
-Using Bulk APIs with elastic tables provides a great way to achieve high throughput for such large volume ingestions.
+Often applications need to ingest large amount of data into Dataverse in a short amount of time.
+Dataverse has a group of messages that are designed to achieve high throughput.
+With elastic tables, the throughput is very high.

-Bulk APIs are optimized for performance when executing multiple write operations on the same table by taking a batch of rows as input in a single write operation.
+Bulk operations are optimized for performance when executing multiple write operations on the same table by taking a batch of rows as input in a single write operation.
 Multiple bulk operation can be run in parallel to achieve high throughput.
-Read more about them here <!--> TODO.
+More information <!--> TODO.
 Link here. -->

 Elastic tables currently supports following messages for Bulk execution: